-Teaching and Learning Methods The following teaching and learning methods are used to enable the student to achieve outcomes relating to knowledge, clinical and professional competency in the areas of clinical information gathering, clinical reasoning, investigation, management of acute and long term conditions, health promotion, disease prevention and therapeutics Clinical skills training: initially in the supportive environment of the Clinical Skills Laboratory in a block and then as a strand throughout year 1, then subsequently in real world situations and supervised practice in primary care and trust placements Small-group clinical teaching: for experiential learning in hospital and community care settings Bespoke online clinical reasoning tutorials to work through cases in a safe and secure environment Bespoke online clinical skills tutorials Classroom and clinical based case presentations/discussions: opportunities to present and discuss cases in small groups to develop history, examination and reasoning skills and to increase competency in investigation, diagnosis and management Whole class plenary sessions may be used to introduce core concepts The use of the e-portfolio Learning Diary which includes personal reflection and planning to develop one's own practice Health promotion and disease prevention as a strand throughout the cases in year 1 and as experiential during placements Pharmacology and prescribing strand throughout year 1 and application of knowledge during placements through real case discussions.
-Intermediate Life Support course in year 2 Clinical attachments, from the regular visits to general practices in Year I through to the specialty rotations of Year 2, provide the opportunity for integration, consolidation, role modelling and application of the knowledge, skills and attitudes accumulated from all the other course components and as such provide teaching and learning experiences which enable students to achieve learning outcomes in all three domains.
-Assessment Strategy For general assessment strategy see Assessment Strategy section The following modes/instruments are used to assess knowledge, clinical and professional competency in the areas of clinical information gathering, clinical reasoning, investigation, management of acute and long-term conditions, health promotion, disease prevention and therapeutics Clinical and communication skills and emergency scenarios in OSCE Multiple Observed Structured Long Examination Records (MOSLER) - Formative Use of electronic skills sign off Monitoring of professional attitudes and behaviours and in course professional assessments Knowledge, standard operating procedures in SBA
+Teaching and Learning Methods

+The following teaching and learning methods are used to enable the student to achieve outcomes relating to knowledge, clinical and professional competency in the areas of clinical information gathering, clinical reasoning, investigation, management of acute and long-term conditions, health promotion, disease prevention and therapeutics

+- Clinical skills training: initially in the supportive environment of the Clinical Skills Laboratory in a block and then as a strand throughout year 1, then subsequently in real world situations and supervised practice in primary care and trust placements. - Small-group clinical teaching: for experiential learning in hospital and community care settings. - Bespoke online clinical reasoning tutorials to work through cases in a safe and secure environment. - Bespoke online clinical skills tutorials. - Classroom and clinical based case presentations/discussions: opportunities to present and discuss cases in small groups to develop history, examination and reasoning skills and to increase competency in investigation, diagnosis and management. - Whole class plenary sessions to introduce core concepts - The use of the e-portfolio Learning Diary which includes personal reflection and planning to develop one's own practice. - Health promotion and disease prevention as a strand throughout the cases in year 1 and as experiential during placements - Pharmacology and prescribing strand throughout year 1 and application of knowledge during placements through real case discussions. - Intermediate Life Support course in year 2. - Clinical attachments, from the regular visits to general practices in Year I through to the specialty rotations of Year 2, provide the opportunity for integration, consolidation, role modelling and application of the knowledge, skills and attitudes accumulated from all the other course components and as such provide teaching and learning experiences which enable students to achieve learning outcomes in all three domains.